-This statement shows the assets and liabilities held by the Council as at the 31 March 2018.
+This statement shows the assets and liabilities held by the Council as at the 31 March 2019.
 It indicates how much is owed to the Council and how much the Council owes to others, together with summarised information on the assets held and the financing of those assets.
 The significant points being:

-Long Term Assets - The Council's Long Term Assets have increased in year by £4.4million, from £345.453million to £349.890million.
-The main increase relates to assets under construction (categorised under Property, Plant and Equipment), with the building of Town View older persons living complex.
+Long Term Assets - The Council's Long Term Assets have increased in year by £39.9million, from £349.890million to £389.788million.
+The main increase relates to investment properties (£36.8million)

-Current Assets - The Councils Current Assets have decreased by £4.4million classified as Short Term Investments have reduced meaning that the Council held less in banks and building societies at the end of 2018/2017 compared to 2016/2017.
+Current Assets - The Council's Current Assets have decreased by £8.9million.
+Short Term Investments have reduced by £6.4million meaning that the Council held less in banks and building societies at the end of 2018/2019 compared to 2017/2018.
 The Council has drawn down its balances held with financial institutions to repay loan debt during the year and to provide funding to the Capital Programme.

 Borrowing Liability - The Council borrows and lends money on a daily basis in order to finance its operations.
-During 2016/2017 the Council did not borrow externally, but has borrowed £535,000 internally.
+During 2018/2019 the Council borrowed £20million externally.

-Repayment of loans amounted to £3.057million; this has reduced the Council's loans portfolio to £76.2million.
+Repayment of loans amounted to £1.557million.
+The Council's loans portfolio has increased to £94.8million due to new borrowing being taken out.

 Pension Liability - Mansfield District Council is a Member of the Nottinghamshire County Council pension fund and the assets and liabilities of the fund attributable to the Council are evaluated on an annual basis by an independent actuary.
-The Council's Pensions Liability as assessed by the Actuary shows a decrease in the net liability in year from £118.775million to £112.165million.
-An adjustment of £6.6million is therefore reflected in the accounts.
+The Council's Pensions Liability as assessed by the Actuary shows a decrease in the net liability in year from £112.165million in 2017/18 to £106.019million.
+An adjustment of £6.1million is therefore reflected in the accounts.
 (Further information relating to the Pension Scheme is provided in Note 43).

 The Pension Reserve is currently showing a higher balance than the Pension Liability in the Balance Sheet due to the prepayment of the three year lump sum payment, paid in April 2017.
-The variance of £4.464million equates to the amount prepaid for the contributions in 2018/2019 (£2.232million) and 2019/2020 (£2.232million).
+The variance of £2.232 equates to the amount prepaid for the contribution in 2019/2020.

-Net Assets - The net assets of the Council (assets less liabilities) have increased by £11.8million during the year to 31 March 2018, from £176.325million to £188.166million, for the reasons as set out above.
+Net Assets - The net assets of the Council (assets less liabilities) have increased by £18.8million during the year to 31 March 2019, from £188.166million to £203.366 million, for the reasons as set out above.